 \section{Group actions and equivariantization}

 In this section, we recall basic notions on group actions and equivariantization.
-The group action on a module category fixing the regular module corresponds to a weak action on the given ring.
-The stable objects under the action naturally give rise to crossed systems.
+Any group action on a module category fixing the regular module corresponds to a weak action on the given ring.
+Stable objects under the action naturally give rise to crossed systems.